 The permit management system is an integral part of JAWS and the DriverApp.
 In Auckland, it’s possible to have 20 routes and 20 individual HPMV (High Productivity Motor Vehicles) permits, and a driver must present the permits on the day.
 The app performs a calculation based on the gross vehicle weight, number of axles and the route, which saves time and reduces the potential for error – getting the right vehicle, with the right permit, on the right route.
 Instead of driving around with piles of paper in the cab, all that information is available to the driver in an instant through their tablet.

-“Developing JAWS and the DriverApp has been a huge technological advancement for the company – It’s smart but simple, and the powerhouse combination has the potential to be sold as another new business opportunity for Gleeson & Cox.”
+“Developing JAWS and the DriverApp has been a huge technological advancement for the company – It’s smart but simple.”

 – Paul Holdom

 Getting used to expanding their horizons, Gleeson & Cox went in another brave new direction in 2014.
 Gleeson Civil was launched to fill a perceived gap in the market and supplement work for the growing transport fleet.
 Finding key staff and culminating 30 items of plant under the civil division, ranging from excavators to bulldozers, has allowed the company to experience success in their new endeavour.